 The biggest disadvantage to this account is the low-interest rate that your money earns in this account.
 You are better off putting the money into a higher interest earning account such as a money market account.
 If you are financially responsible and do not touch your money you can put it into a money market account (offered through your bank) or an online savings account (which offer higher interest rates).
 Additionally, some traditional Christmas savings accounts may have penalties in place if you withdraw the money early.

 This can be beneficial since it helps motivate you to leave the money in the account.
 However, if you need the money because of an emergency, you may face penalties if you take it out early.

 - Earns a lower interest rate than other savings account.

 - Possible penalties if you need to make an early withdrawal.

 - You must wait until November to access the money, even if you find a great deal on a gift earlier in the year.

 Your Options for Christmas Savings Accounts

 The Christmas savings account is a good option for those who are not disciplined enough to set aside money each month for Christmas.
 This can help you develop the discipline if you need it.
 One of the best ways to begin saving money is to do it automatically.
 If you are interested in opening a Christmas savings account talk to an account representative at your local bank or credit union.

-You may opt to open an online savings account and set up an automatic draft yourself, and have your own Christmas savings account with a slightly higher interest rate.
-If you really lack the discipline of not dipping into your savings than opening a separate account will help protect the money.
+You may opt to open an online savings account and set up an automatic draft yourself and have your own Christmas savings account with a slightly higher interest rate.
+If you really lack the discipline of not dipping into your savings then opening a separate account will help protect the money.
 If you open it at a different bank, it will slow down how quickly you can transfer it and help stop impulse purchases.

 Making the Most of Your Christmas Savings